Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Simply turning on a wallboard in your contact center won’t impact your call center strategy.
 While it will immediately give you real-time metrics, it’s how your team members respond to this information that drives business changes.

-Here are four key areas to focus on once you’ve implemented your call center wallboard.
+Here are four key areas to focus on once you’ve implemented your call center wallboard software.

 Embrace call center gamification